 Non-concessional contributions are capped at four times the concessional contributions cap.

-If you exceed the contribution limits you may have to pay a penalty tax on these amounts.
-The Australian Taxation Office (ATO) will send you an assessment notice advising you of the additional tax, how to pay it and whether you are eligible to apply for a refund of your excess contributions.
+If you exceed the non-concessional contribution limits you may have to pay a extra tax on the excess amounts.
+The ATO will send you an assessment notice advising you of the additional tax, how to pay it and whether you are eligible to apply for a refund of your excess contributions.

 Contributing to your super